javalin/javalin-openapi/.github/README.md

 ### Repository structure
 * `openapi-annotation-processor` - compile-time annotation processor, should generate `openapi.json` resource or just a class
-* `openapi-annotations` - annotations used by annotation processor to generate OpenAPI docs
+* `openapi-specification` - annotations & classes used to describe OpenAPI specification
 * `openapi-test` - example Javalin application that uses OpenApi plugin in Gradle & Maven

 Javalin: